Shark meat

 Shark meat is a seafood consisting of the flesh of sharks.
 Several sharks are fished for human consumption, such as porbeagles, shortfin mako shark, requiem shark, and thresher shark, among others.
 Shark meat is popular in Asia, where it is often consumed dried, smoked, or salted.
-Shark meat is consumed regularly in Iceland, Japan, Australia, parts of India, parts of Canada, Sri Lanka, areas of Africa, Mexico and Yemen.
+The largest consumer of shark meat in the World is Brazil, but it is also consumed regularly in Iceland, Japan, Australia, parts of India, parts of Canada, the United States, Sri Lanka, areas of Africa, Mexico and Yemen.

-Sharks have been eaten at least since the Late Bronze Age (1550-1130 BC), for example in the Levant.
+Sharks have been eaten at least since the Late Bronze Age (1550–1130 BC), for example in the Levant.

 Preparation

 Unprocessed shark meat may have a strong odor of ammonia, due to the high urea content that develops as the fish decomposes.
 The urea content and ammonia odor can be reduced by marinating the meat in liquids such as lemon juice, vinegar, milk, or saltwater.
 Preparation methods include slicing the meat into steaks and fillets.

 Africa

 In Eastern Africa and islands in the Indian Ocean, shark meat has been traded and has been a significant source of protein for centuries.
 Its consumption may occur primarily in coastal areas.
 It may be preserved using salt curing to extend its shelf life and to enable easier transportation.